 The study was conducted in Haryana State.
-There are 22 districts in Haryana State out of which two districts namely; Karnal and Yamunanagar were selected randomly because of having major area under rice cultivation.
-Four villages from each district i.e. Uchana, Kacchawa, Kunjpura and Subri from Karnal block of Karnal district and four villages i.e. Radauri, Kantroli, Silikalan and Kanjnu from Radaur block of Yamunanagar district were selected randomly.
+There are 22 districts in Haryana State out of which two districts namely; Karnal and Yamunanagar were selected randomly due to both areas because of having major area under known for rice cultivation.
+Four villages from each district(i.e.i.e.,Uchana, Kacchawa, Kunjpura and Subri from Karnal block of Karnal district and four villages, thus,i.e.Radauri, Kantroli, Silikalan and Kanjnu from Radaur block of Yamunanagar district) were selected randomly.
 Ten (10) farmers from each selected village were also selected randomly to make a total sample of 80 farmers using random sampling technique to study the "Farmers' Attitude and Preference towards Crop Diversification with Maize in Haryana".
 The data collected, tabulated, analyzed and the results were drawn using appropriate statistical measures.